swiftlang/swift-evolution/proposals/0138-unsaferawbufferpointer.md

 }
 ```

-With `UnsafeBytes`, the sender code can be written as follows:
+With `UnsafeRawBufferPointer`, the sender code can be written as follows:

 ```swift
 // Updated message send...